ResumeLast updated: September 1, 2018

-- Added a timer system which tells students exactly how long it took them to complete the test.
-This was extremely useful because we required them to complete the test in a certain amount of time.
+- Added a timer system which records exactly how long it takes to complete the test.
+Previously, students were instructed to keep track of the time themselves.

-- Implemented various measures that prevents students from skipping ahead without completing the various exercises.
+- Implemented various validation measures that prevents students from skipping ahead without completing the various exercises.

 - Improved the responsiveness of the website by turning it into a single page application.

 - Made changes to the content of the exercises at supervisor's request.

 I wrote a number of small plugins for the library's WordPress-based website.

 - Computer Class Resources: A shortcode that builds an HTML webpage that allows website visitors to freely download the support materials for each computer class.
 The shortcode gets its list of class materials from the file structure of a specified directory.
 Because the shortcode's output is tied to the contents of a directory on the server, adding/removing files from this directory automatically updates the webpage.
 This alleviates staff from having to worry about updating the website whenever class materials are updated.

 - Computer Class Schedule: Builds an HTML webpage that displays the computer classes schedule.
 The classes schedule is defined in an XML file.